The best vacation hotspots

 Jax, as the locals call the city in Florida, doesn’t get much attention, although it has 35 km (22 mi) of beaches, surfing, art, and live music.
 Moreover, you can explore America’s largest urban park system on foot, by bike or on a guided kayak tour.
 Barbecue joints and beach bars offer good-value and family-friendly dining.
 And Jacksonville had the lowest hotel rates in the state.
 So good reasons to pay attention to this city.

-What are your plans for 2018?
-Do you know of any hotspots to see this year?
+What are your travel plans?
+Do you know of any vacation hotspots to see this year?
 I would love to read more about your travel plans in the comments.